rohanchauhan/async-url-regex-checker/README.md

 4. 'ae.csv': Contains a list of url that is used by dataset generator to make the dataset.

 #### Installation Instructions:
-1. Clone the repository or download the zip file.
+1. Clone the repository or download the zip file and go inside the directory.
 2. Make a python3 virtual environment.
 ```python
 python3 -m venv .cgi-env